Case Briefing Materials

 These materials relate to the Tuesday orientation session led by Professor Rowe.
 Please talk to your professors for specific information on how to best brief cases for their classes.

 Reading for Orientation Session (Shapo excerpt)

-Sample briefs are attached for the three cases distributed in orientation.
-Each set of briefs was written by a different person.
+Sample briefs for the Schoeller case are provided below in three different styles: handwritten briefs, classic briefs, and book briefs.
+Each brief was written by a different person.
 Each person took a very different approach.
 There is no "model brief" because the best brief is the one that prepares you to engage in class, study for the exam, or solve a client's problem.

 Classic Briefs: These are typed and use traditional headings.
 Note that POC means "Point of the Case" and PH means "Procedural History."

 Book Briefs: Remember that this student did much more than highlight cases.
 Immediately after class, he combined his class notes with the book briefs.
 Then every two weeks, he synthesized the material covered in that course to create an outline for the exam.
 Color coding: pink – facts; green – holding/procedure; yellow – procedure/history in lower courts; orange – rules/reasoning; purple – parties' arguments.

 Brief Template: An LRW tutor compiled information on case briefing and created a brief template.
 Those are linked here.